 When out at a restaurant or even at home maybe you loaded your salad up with cheese and Ranch dressing.
 Now, try using less cheese, and go to an oil based dressing…even if you buy it at the store.
 Then in a few weeks try ordering the salad that is loaded with veggies and lean protein and order oil and vinegar on the side instead of a dressing.
 When you are home, experiment with creating your own homemade salad dressings from scratch.
 Start topping your salad with super foods like kale, dates, gogi berries, chia seeds, and avocados.

-The salad example applies to many of your food choices-start making small changes until you arrive at the most clean version of the food you could possibly consume!
+The salad example applies to many of your food choices-start making small changes until you arrive at the cleanest version of the food you could possibly consume!

 9. Clean up what you drink.

-Cocktails, beer, and wine have lots of sugar, while soda, juice, and sports drinks are just junk food in my book.
+Cocktails, beer, and wine have lots of sugar, while soda, juice, and sports drinks are just junk food .
 Limit your alcohol intake and choose your drinks wisely.
 For example, ditch the 500 calorie margarita and opt for a glass of organic red wine.
 Stop drinking soda and switch to sparkling water.
 Quit ordering your Mocha Frappicino and opt for an Americano instead.

 This is a necessary and most important habitude for clean eaters!